 A few gigs ago, I had a boss who was trying to single-handedly move the organization in which he found himself into the future of agile and dev ops.
 This was 2012, and agile wasn’t a thing enterprises did, let alone mid-sized adware companies.

 Garrett (my boss) liked to talk about T-shaped people.
 “We need more T-shaped people in this company.”
 We were always trying to hire T’s, instead of I’s.

 I left that job — not because of Garrett; he left a year before I did — but I still think a lot about his optimistic, borderline quixotic quest, and his T-shaped people.

-Last week, someone asked me what she should do to reach my
+Last week, someone asked me what she should do to reach my level of